Informasjonsforvaltning/docs/content/Developers_Handbook/Naming/_index.md

 weight: 3
 ---

-There are <a href="https://martinfowler.com/bliki/TwoHardThings.html" target="_blank">two hard things</a> in Computer Science, and the following is an attempt to ease our pain when naming things.
+There are [two hard things](https://martinfowler.com/bliki/TwoHardThings.html) in Computer Science, and the following is an attempt to ease our pain when naming things.

 | What | Naming convention | Example |
 | ---- | ----------------- | ------- |